longtran1904/data_viz/README.md

 # Centralized Data Visualization Tool

+A tool to organize my data visualization scripts for my Research 🤓

 This repository provides a centralized interface for generating data visualizations using predefined scripts.
 The main entry point is `main_viz_tool.py`, which allows users to run various visualization scripts.

 ## Prerequisites